JetBrains/mps-coderules/docs/content/example-lambdacalc-ext.md

 ### Typeclasses

 Haskell typeclasses are one of the most important and complex features of its typesystem, that distinguishes Haskell among other well-known functional languages.
-Implementing typeclasees using Code Rules shows that it has expressive power that is sufficient even for the advanced typesystems.
+Implementing typeclasees using Coderules shows that it has expressive power that is sufficient even for the advanced typesystems.
 This implementation partly relies on the reference Haskell typechecker[^thih].

-_Note about notions: by the word "constraints" are meant Code Rules constraints, whereas typeclass constraints are called in this qualified way ("typeclass constraints"), or with an uppercase letter ("Constraints") to avoid ambiguity._
+_Note about notions: by the word "constraints" are meant Coderules constraints, whereas typeclass constraints are called in this qualified way ("typeclass constraints"), or with an uppercase letter ("Constraints") to avoid ambiguity._

 #### Typeclass Constraints